json-api/json-api/_format/1.1/index.md

 meanings as defined by [RFC8288 Section 3.4.1](https://tools.ietf.org/html/rfc8288#section-3.4.1).

 A link parameter object **MAY** contain other members as target attributes.
-Any target attribute that is in common usage in other link serialisations **SHOULD NOT** be used in a manner contrary to the commonly understood meaning of those attributes.

 Any additional member names **MUST** be valid target attribute names as defined by [RFC8288 Section 2.2](https://tools.ietf.org/html/rfc8288#section-2.2).

 Link parameter object members with multiple values **MUST** be represented with an